Joel-Mueller/HSLU_USAB/LearnFacts/Learn Facts SW12.md

 - Maybe the producer thinks it is common sense but for the end user it is not so clear
 - When you want to see if a idea is actually good, you dont need a usable product you just need to see if its good

-There are a lot of stages for testng
-1. Designablity (Some people have the wrong product right because nowbody buys it) -> wen want to understand the user need, we call this also pretotyping
-2. Test how it works, now it is prototyping, should be 10 Franks and the last one 100 Franks
-3. Test how it feels, for example visual design should be 1000 Franks

-How to test it
-- Test only scenarios and those screens must be ready
-- If you want to see if something works dont just figma that early, thest it first with other things because the ui is just distracting
-- You can test with paper a lot before figma

 How googe does usabilty testing in a [Video](https://www.youtube.com/watch?v=0YL0xoSmyZI)
 - You should not test it because you are to close to the product
 - Ask user to speak out loud